 New York Candidates for US Congress from NY

-Candidates for Congress from New York or listed below for the new districts of 2012.
+Candidates for Congress from New York

 The redistricting of Congressional districts from NY is certain to cause some shake up in the political make up.
 Congressman Bob Turner was literally eliminated by the Legislature.
 However the new make up is expected to basically reflect traditions of the past.